The Meeting Bot Becomes Corporate Memory

 The workplace already has a surveillance problem.
 AI meeting memory can deepen it without looking like monitoring.

-The National Labor Relations Board's General Counsel warned in 2022 that electronic surveillance and automated management can interfere with workers' ability to exercise labor rights.
-The warning was not about meeting bots specifically, but the logic applies.
+The National Labor Relations Board's General Counsel warned in 2022 that electronic surveillance and automated management can interfere with workers' ability to exercise labor rights; that memo was later rescinded in 2025 and should not be treated as current binding guidance.
+The warning was not about meeting bots specifically, but the underlying workplace logic still applies as a governance risk.
 If ordinary workplace conversation is routinely recorded, summarized, searched, and analyzed, workers may reasonably change what they say, where they say it, and whether they challenge management in a recorded room.

 A recap can become a soft performance file.
 Who spoke?
 Who was assigned?
 Who objected?
 Who missed the meeting?
 Who was flagged as a blocker?
 Who promised what?
 Who asked too many questions?
-Even if the tool was purchased for productivity, the artifacts can be used later for evaluation, discipline, litigation, or political sorting inside the organization.
+Even if the tool was purchased for productivity, the artifacts can be used later for evaluation, discipline, litigation, union-risk monitoring, or political sorting inside the organization.
+That connects meeting bots to broader workplace AI questions covered in AI in Employment, shadow AI at work, and AI clauses in labor governance.

 That does not mean meeting AI should be banned from every workplace.
 Accessibility, coordination, and institutional accountability matter too.
 A transcript can protect a worker whose contribution was ignored.
 A summary can help a disabled employee participate.
 A durable record can prevent management from rewriting what was agreed.
 The same artifact can empower or discipline depending on who controls it.

 The governance question is therefore not "record or do not record."
-It is whether workers know when AI capture is active, whether sensitive meetings have stricter defaults, whether labor and employee-rights contexts are protected, whether summaries can be corrected, and whether meeting analytics are prohibited from becoming hidden performance scoring.
+It is whether workers know when AI capture is active, whether sensitive meetings have stricter defaults, whether labor and employee-rights contexts are protected, whether summaries can be corrected, whether analytics are prohibited from becoming hidden performance scoring, and whether bargaining or consultation duties are handled before the tool becomes ordinary.

 The Governance Standard